 |Prerequisites||ECEN 3350 (or CSCI 2400) or equivalent programming experience and understanding of computer organization topics (high level assembly/CPU operation)|

-We'll use Piazza for general discussion and questions about course material.
+We'll use Slack for general discussion and questions about course material and grading.

 For administrative issues, email email@example.com to contact the course staff.

 This is a paperless course.
-Assignments will be distributed here and collected via Moodle.
+Assignments will be distributed here and collected via Canvas.

 No textbook is required, but if you would like additional references, we recommend: